PlasmaPy/PlasmaPy/docs/development/code_guide.rst

          ...

   We can apply the extract function refactoring pattern by creating a separate function for each of these steps.
+The name of each function can often be very close to the comment.

   .. code-block:: python